mongodb/docs/source/includes/in-dev.rst

-MongoDB 4.0 is currently in development.
+MongoDB <dev-version> is currently in development.

 .. warning::

-   While 4.0 release candidates are available, these versions of MongoDB are for **testing purposes only and not for production use**.
+   While <dev-version> release candidates are available, these versions of MongoDB are for **testing purposes only and not for production use**.